MiroMindAI/MiroThinker/README.md

 </div>

-1. MiroThinker’s performance was tested with this repository and open-source tools; other models’ results are from their papers and official sites.
+1. MiroThinker’s performance was tested with this repository and open-source tools; other agents’ results are from their papers and official sites.

-1. As [MiroVerse-v0.1](https://huggingface.co/datasets/miromind-ai/MiroVerse-v0.1) mainly contains English data, the model’s Chinese capability is limited.
+1. As [MiroVerse-v0.1](https://huggingface.co/datasets/miromind-ai/MiroVerse-v0.1) mainly contains English data, the agent’s Chinese capability is limited.
 We plan to add more Chinese data to improve performance in the next version.

 </details>